 6. Tilisy

 Tilisy is one of Open Banking API examples that provides an easy, secure way to download financial data.
 The Tilisy business API enables developers to get bank account transactions and account balances from all major banks.
-There are methods for user actions, accounts data, ASPSP country codes, etc.
+There are methods for user actions, multiple account data, ASPSP country codes, etc.

 7. Treasury Prime

-Treasury Prime provides financial services tools for Fintech and banks, including pre-built integrations with Marqeta, Alloy, Middledesk, and developer-first APIs.
+Treasury Prime provides innovative financial services tools for FinTech and banks, including pre-built integrations with Marqeta, Alloy, Middledesk, and developer-first APIs.
 The Treasury Prime API offers ways to automate customer needs, with methods to manage accounts, onboarding, card issuing, payments, counterparties, utilities, and more.

 8. Brex